Government of Vietnam

-The Government of the Socialist Republic of Vietnam (Chính phủ nước Cộng hòa xã hội chủ nghĩa Việt Nam) is the state's highest administrative and executive organ of the country's highest organ of state power, the National Assembly of Vietnam, and in practice the central executive component and cabinet of Vietnam.
+The Government of the Socialist Republic of Vietnam (Chính phủ nước Cộng hòa xã hội chủ nghĩa Việt Nam) is the state's supreme administrative and executive organ of the country's supreme organ of state power, the National Assembly of Vietnam, and in practice the central executive component and cabinet of Vietnam.
 The members of the Government are appointed by the President of Vietnam on the advice of the Prime Minister of Vietnam and approved by the National Assembly.
-The Government is led by the Communist Party of Vietnam (CPV), which is headed by the CPV general secretary, often seen as the extragovernmental but highest political post in Vietnam.
+The Government is led by the Communist Party of Vietnam (CPV), which is headed by the CPV general secretary.

-The current government is the Government of Phạm Minh Chính (also known as the Government of the 15th National Assembly), which was established in accordance with the 2013 Constitution of the Socialist Republic of Vietnam.
+As of 2026, the incumbent administration is the Government of Lê Minh Hưng (also known as the Government of the 16th National Assembly), which was established in accordance with the 2013 Constitution of the Socialist Republic of Vietnam.
 Throughout history, each state administration of Vietnam had developed its own government cabinet under various formations and natures.

 Names

-After the establishment of the Democratic Republic of Vietnam on 2 September 1945, based on the 1946 Constitution, the executive branch was called the Government (Chính phủ).
-The Government was headed by the president, which was the second highest position in Vietnam.
+After the establishment of the Democratic Republic of Vietnam on 2 September 1945, based on the 1946 Constitution, the executive organ was called the Government (Chính phủ).
+It was headed by the president, which was the second highest position in Vietnam.
 Under the president was the Cabinet, which was headed by the prime minister (Thủ tướng).

-From 1959 to 1980, based on the 1959 Constitution, the executive branch was named as the Council of Government (Hội đồng Chính phủ).
-The Council of Government was headed by the prime minister.
+From 1959 to 1980, based on the 1959 Constitution, the executive organ was named as the Council of Government (Hội đồng Chính phủ).
+It was headed by the prime minister.

-From 1980 to 1992, based on the 1980 Constitution, the executive branch was called the Council of Ministers (Hội đồng Bộ trưởng).
-The Council of Ministers was headed by the chairman (equivalent to the prime minister).
+From 1980 to 1992, based on the 1980 Constitution, the executive organ was called the Council of Ministers (Hội đồng Bộ trưởng).
+It was headed by the chairman (equivalent to the prime minister).

-From 1992 onwards, based on the 1992 Constitution the executive branch was renamed as the Government (Chính phủ).
-The Government is headed by the prime minister.
+From 1992 onwards, based on the 1992 Constitution the executive organ was renamed as the Government (Chính phủ).
+It is headed by the prime minister.